Jane Lyon

-Jane (Jenny) Lyon (1771-1842) was a Scottish nanny to the Russian imperial family.
+Jane (Jenny) Lyon (1771–1842) was a Scottish nanny to the Russian imperial family.

 Biography

 Jane Lyon was born in Edinburgh in 1771.
-Lyon's father and elder brothers had been recruited in 1784 by Catherine the Great's Scottish architect, Charles Cameron, to assist in building works at Tsarskoe Selo, the imperial estate near St. Petersburg.
+Her father and elder brothers had been recruited in 1784 by Catherine the Great's Scottish architect, Charles Cameron, to assist in building works at Tsarskoe Selo, the imperial estate near St. Petersburg.

 When Jenny joined them later she was appointed nanny in 1796 to Catherine's grandson, the infant Grand-Duke Nicholas, the future Tsar Nicholas (1796-1855), caring for him until the age of seven and retaining his affection thereafter.
 He called her the 'nanny-lioness' (niania- l'vitsa), also known in Russian as Evgenia Vasil'evna Laion.

 She remained with the imperial family for almost 40 years and was described in 1835 as:'quite a character ...
 [T]hey all doted on her and could not exist without her... she kept their money, their jewels etc. and had charge of everything'.